 So what do you do?

-You have to regulate your workers’ internet access because it just takes one malicious website or file to endanger your company’s cybersecurity.
+Warn your employees about these kinds of attacks and regulate their internet access.
+It just takes one malicious website or file to endanger your company’s cybersecurity.
+In some cases, literally just one click.

 This is where getting an OpenDNS service comes into play.